The Ultimate Guide to Backyard Camping

 Setting up a cozy nest takes some teamwork.
 Here’s how to do it.

 - If you have a tent: Treat your backyard like an honest-to-goodness campsite.
 Take your tent outside and find a smooth, flat surface to call home for the night.
 Everybody can pitch in, whether it’s spreading out a tarp first, or putting together the poles.
 Make it cozy inside by lining the tent floor with yoga mats, bed rolls or multiple layers of sleeping bags and cushy comforters.
-But if you really need extra comfort, there’s no harm in bringing out an inflatable air mattress for extra cushioning—it’s not cheating, it’s just making everyone’s experience a whole lot happier!
+But if you really need extra comfort, there’s no harm in bringing out an inflatable air mattress (like this self-inflating one) for extra cushioning—it’s not cheating, it’s just making everyone’s experience a whole lot happier!

 - Make it magical: Set the scene by hanging lamps or stringing lights around the tent (these will do the trick).
-They’ll illuminate your campsite with a soft glow, and help everyone feel more comfortable spending the night outdoors in the dark.
+They’ll illuminate your campsite with a soft glow, and help everyone feel more comfortable spending the night outdoors in the (slightly less) dark.

 Cook Up Some Camp Chow